d3plus/d3plus-website/_examples/d3plus-plot/bar-chart-horizontal/index.md

 title: Horizontal Bar Chart
 width: 990
 height: 400
+time: 1504199304711
+date: August 31, 2017
 ---

 # Horizontal Bar Chart

-The BarChart class defaults to being vertical, so there are a few methods that need to be make the bars drawn horizontal.
+The [BarChart](http://d3plus.org/docs/#BarChart) class defaults to being vertical, so there are a few methods that need to be make the bars drawn horizontal.

 ```js
 var data = [